 The University has recorded deficiencies resulting from the decline in fair value of endowment funds to amounts below the original gift amount as a reduction of donor restricted net assets.
-As of July 31, 2023, deficits of this nature had an original value of \$2.8 million and a current fair value of \$2.8 million with a deficiency of \$25,000.
-As of July 31, 2022, deficits of this nature had an original value of \$3.4 million and a current fair value of \$3.3 million with a deficiency of \$24,000.
+As of July 31, 2024, the University did not have any deficits of this nature.
+As of July 31, 2023, deficits of this nature had an original value of \$2.8 million and a current fair value of \$2.8 million, with a deficiency of \$25,000.
 These deficits resulted from unfavorable market fluctuations that occurred shortly after the investment of newly established endowments, and authorized appropriation that was deemed prudent.